Panchesco/wygwam.videodetector/README.md

 </figure>

 ## Usage
-Once the VideoDetector has been added to the custom field toolbar configuration, you can add a player to WYGWAM fields by clicking on the VideoDetector icon and providing a YouTube, Vimeo, or DailyMotion URL in the pop-up dialag.
+Once the VideoDetector has been added to the custom field toolbar configuration, you can add a player to WYGWAM fields by clicking on the VideoDetector icon and providing a YouTube, Vimeo, or DailyMotion URL in the pop-up dialog.

 The player is already fluid in the control panel WYGWAM field.
-If you'd like it to be fluid to its parent container when rendered in your template, add the following CSS to your stylesheet:
+If you'd like it to be fluid within its parent container when rendered in your template, add the following CSS to your stylesheet:
 ```
 .videodetector {
   height: 0;